 (67d) Mr. Norman's Shop....
 I first knew of Mr Norman Mohammed when he was President of our Mosque Board and I was still a young boy.
 He was the owner of the shop at what is referred to as Norman Junction.
-I believe that Mrs. Mohammed was from Suriname.
+I think that Mrs. Norman was from Suriname.